Israel moves forward with food importation reforms - www.lokmattimes.com

 Israel moves forward with food importation reforms

-Tel Aviv [Israel], July 25 (ANI/TPS): Israel's Ministry of Health said it welcomes the approval of the food and ...
+Tel Aviv [Israel], July 26 (ANI/TPS): Israel's food importation reforms said it welcomes the approval of the food and ...

-Tel Aviv [Israel], July 25 (ANI/TPS): Israel's Ministry of Health said it welcomes the approval of the food and spices reforms passed by the Knesset.
+Tel Aviv [Israel], July 26 (ANI/TPS): Israel's food importation reforms said it welcomes the approval of the food and spices reforms passed by the Knesset.
 They will will come into force on January 1, 2025.

 "The reforms constitute a fundamental change as part of the policy to improve regulation, remove barriers and increase the range of products offered to the consumer while maintaining public health," said the Ministry.